RutekArchive/Uefi-Ext2-Reader/README.md

 # Uefi-Ext2-Reader
 This is a project for System Software subject for my study in Gdansk University of Technology.
 UEFI supports only Windows FAT file system.
-My job was to implement protocol that allows to read from Linux Ext2 partition in UEFI.
-It's uses VisualUEFI (https://github.com/ionescu007/VisualUefi.git) for compaling process.
-My own code is in samples/UefiApplication subfolder.
-The rest is from VisualUEFI.
+I implemented a protocol that allows to read files from Linux Ext2 partition in UEFI.
+I used VisualUEFI (https://github.com/ionescu007/VisualUefi.git) for compiling process.